Thursday, January 28, 2010

 In December we finally took the time to go and visit a part of Ecuador recognized by many who come visit Quito, Volcano Cotopaxi, which in Quichua means "throat of the moon".
 About 30 miles from the heart of Quito lies an impressive snow covered volcano which many come to visit for it's breathtaking view.
 At 5,897 meters above sea level, and rising majestically above the Andean mountains, the Cotopaxi mountain is Ecuador's highest active volcano - as well as being one of the most active volcanoes anywhere in Ecuador, but with no erruptions since 1904.
 It has an almost perfect symmetrical cone shape and is easily recognized by climbers as a well known piece of Ecuador.

+For those who can manage it, and weather permitting, a climb of Cotopaxi mountain takes approximately 6-7 hours.
+Also, in order to maximize the view, climbs to the peak of Cotopaxi mountain usually set off around midnight - with the aim to reach the peak at around dawn, or slightly after dawn.
+We met up with a group in the refuge that was getting ready to bed down in the bunk house so that they could leave around 1am for the hike to the top.
+To leave much later could mean a fight against the daily winter storm that comes through around 12pm.
 We ourselves experienced an amazing thunder and lightening storm with what we called "dipping dots" falling from the sky in torrents.
 It was amazingly white, but the little balls were not too unlike hail falling in great waves with gusts of wind.
 Although climbing up from the parking lot to the refuge (a 1 hour endeavor with the kids- Cade on my back about 1/3 of the way) was quite a challenge, coming down was even more so after the "dipping dots" created quite a slippery path to follow at about a 45 degree decline.

 One of the fun things about visiting the refuge is the hot chocolate.
 They make it there in the refuge from scratch and although the kids said it wasn't quite as good as Mommy's, it sure was a welcome refreshment after a cold hike up the side of a mountain for an hour!